bhavana1251-arch/credit-risk-analysis-sql-excel-powerbi/README.md

 - What financial indicators correlate most strongly with credit risk?
 - How can risk exposure be monitored dynamically through dashboards?

-> 💡 *Thinking like a business analyst:*
+> 💡 Risk Analyst mindset:
-> This project simulates a real-world credit department scenario — converting raw loan data into actionable risk intelligence that directly influences credit policy.
+This project mirrors how analysts in banking evaluate borrower profiles, predict defaults, and use data to shape credit policy — turning financial risk into measurable strategy.
 ---

 ### 📊 Dashboard Preview